 How to use skip logic and branching

-Skip logic and branching is a feature that allows you to create widgets where each subsequent page adapts to your respondents’ input.
+Skip logic and branching is a feature that allows you to create forms where each subsequent page adapts to your respondents’ input.
 For example, based on the answers they give to a survey question, they’ll see a different follow-up question or a different form completion page.

 When you use this feature, the content your respondents see on each page is more personalized, and you’re more likely to see higher form engagement rates.